Kootenay-based startup now one of BC’s fastest growing companies

 A: This is lining up to be another big year for us and we’re aiming to hire and continue to grow into a true Canadian tech export.

-Are you a tech company looking to commercialize your technology?
+Are you a tech company looking to The process of introducing a new product or production method to market. your technology?
 Learn more about how our Venture Acceleration Program connects you to a group of business and technology experts to take your idea further.